ioccc-src/winner/next/guidelines.md

 <p class="leftbar">
 In other words, you no longer need to run `iocccsize` manually.
-However, the checks described above are still made but through `mkiocccentry` itself.
+However, the checks described above are still made but through the `mkiocccentry(1)` tool itself.
 </p>

 Jump to: [top](#)

 <div id="chkentry">
 ## `chkentry`